Megan Mullally: Television

 Following Will & Grace, Mullally hosted her own talk show, The Megan Mullally Show from 2006 to 2007.
 She has hosted Saturday Night Live, guest-hosted the Late Show with David Letterman, hosted the 2006 TV Land Awards, and been a featured performer twice on the Tony Awards.
 She has been featured in advertisements for M&M's, Old Navy, CheapTickets.com, and I Can't Believe It's Not Butter!

-Mullally guest-starred as an adoption case worker for Liz Lemon in the third season premiere of the NBC sitcom 30 Rock and returned to play the same character two additional times during the show's run.
+Mullally guest-starred as an adoption case worker for Liz Lemon in the third-season premiere of the NBC sitcom 30 Rock and returned to play the same character two additional times during the show's run.
 Other appearances include Kathy Griffin: My Life on the D-List, Campus Ladies, director/actor David Wain's "Wainy Days", an episode of HBO's Funny or Die, and the Funny or Die web video "That's What She Said".

-Mullally has guest-starred seven times as Tammy Swanson on the NBC series Parks and Recreation, in the episodes "Ron and Tammy", "Ron & Tammy: Part Two", "Li'l Sebastian", "Ron and Tammys", "The Trial of Leslie Knope", "Ron and Diane", "Ron and Jammy", and "A Parks and Recreation Special".
+Mullally guest-starred seven times as Tammy Swanson on the NBC series Parks and Recreation, in the episodes "Ron and Tammy", "Ron & Tammy: Part Two", "Li'l Sebastian", "Ron and Tammys", "The Trial of Leslie Knope", "Ron and Diane", "Ron and Jammy", and "A Parks and Recreation Special".
 Mullally plays the role of the second ex-wife of the character Ron Swanson, who is played by her real-life husband, Nick Offerman.
-Offerman also had two different roles on a couple episodes of Mullally's show Will & Grace, playing a plumber and chef.
+Offerman also had two different roles on Mullally's show Will & Grace, playing a plumber and chef.

 Also in 2009, Mullally starred in the ABC sitcom In the Motherhood.
 Based on the original web series, the television adaptation focuses on three mothers.
 She played Rosemary opposite Cheryl Hines and Jessica St. Clair.
 The series was poorly received and was canceled by ABC due to low ratings after airing five out of seven episodes produced.

 Mullally co-starred in 2010 as Lydia on the Starz ensemble series Party Down.
 Mullally co-starred as "Chief" on the Adult Swim series Childrens Hospital.
 In 2011, Mullally began a recurring role as Dana Hartz, the mother of Penny (Casey Wilson), on the ABC sitcom Happy Endings.
 In the following months, Mullally joined the series Breaking In for its second season in 2012, after which the show was canceled.
 Also in 2012, Mullally joined the first season of Bob's Burgers as Aunt Gayle.
 She reprised the role in subsequent episodes along with several minor roles.

-Mullally rejoined the Will & Grace cast as Karen upon the show's revival, which ran for three seasons from 2017 to 2019.
+Mullally rejoined the Will & Grace cast as Karen upon the show's revival, which ran for three seasons from 2017 to 2020.
+In 2024, Mullally and Offerman starred together as Jean and Gene, respectively, in season 4 of the Netflix series The Umbrella Academy.

-Mullally helped discover comedic actor Bill Hader, encouraging Lorne Michaels to give him a Saturday Night Live audition after seeing him in an improvisation showcase.